gusalzib/Distributed-Systems---Dental-Health-Care-System/assignment.md

 ​
 - A responsive Web-based graphical user interface (GUI) for prospective patients to find and book appointments.
 You are free to use any framework you like for the GUI, but we recommend using Vue.js in line with DIT342.
 - A scalable middleware layer that stores and manages appointment slots.
 The middleware layer needs to make use of messaging as an architectural paradigm, and needs to persistently store slots and appointments in a database.
 The middleware layer also needs to offer an API for dentists to register open slots and be notified when slots have been booked, or bookings have been cancelled.
 - A tool (does not need to be Web-based) for dentists to register their available time slots and receive bookings / cancellations.
 The tool needs to be able to communicate with the middleware layer through the API.
-This tool is mainly used for demonstration and testing, it is intended that real dental clinics would integrate the middleware API into their own systems.
+This tool is mainly used for demonstration and testing, it is intended that real dental clinics would integrate the middleware API into their own IT systems.
 ​
 # Requirements
 ​